nrfconnect/sdk-nrf/samples/bluetooth/llpm/README.rst

    The lowest supported connection interval is 1 ms for one link.

 Physical layer (PHY)
-   Starting with Bluetooth 5, the over-the-air data rate in Bluetooth Low Energy supports 2 Ms/s (mega symbol per second), which allows for faster transmission.
+   Starting with Bluetooth® 5, the over-the-air data rate in Bluetooth Low Energy supports 2 Ms/s (mega symbol per second), which allows for faster transmission.
    The LLPM connection interval is only supported on *LE 2M PHY*.
    Otherwise, the SoftDevice Controller will deny the request command.